Click on images to enlarge

 STEP FOUR: AS YOU WOULD EXPECT, THE SIX-SPEED 300XC GEARBOX DID NOT SHARE ANY GEAR RATIOS WITH THE FIVE-SPEED 250SX GEARBOX

+There is gearing in the six-speed gearbox that will work for every rider, track and situation, but you have to find it. and, we never got all six gears to work—we had to choose which gears we wanted.
 Gearing was always an issue because the six-speed cross-country gearbox isn’t as focused as the SX’s five-speed.
 The five-speed SX tranny will fit in the six-speed 300XC cases, but it would be expensive and ruin the Jack-of-all-trades usability of the 300XC.
 Plus, there is gearing in the six-speed that will work for every rider, track and situation, but you have to find it yourself.
 Don’t let the numbers confuse you.
 We couldn’t perfectly match the final drive of the 250SX, so we based our gearing selections riding style and track layout.
+We gave up some gears because they were too low, only to find out that fourth gear was now too tall.
+We changed gearing so often that we wore the sprocket bolts out.
+But, by gearing for every track we went to, we had compromise gearing that worke don tight track and different gearing for fast tracks.

-STEP FIVE: WE COULD HAVE EASILY LIVED WITH THE STOCK, TRANSLUCENT, 2.6-GALLON KTM OFFROAD GAS TANK, BUT WE DIDN’T WANT TO
+STEP SIX: WE COULD HAVE EASILY LIVED WITH THE STOCK, TRANSLUCENT, 2.6-GALLON KTM OFFROAD GAS TANK, BUT WE DIDN’T WANT TO

 We could have easily lived with the stock, translucent, 2.6-gallon, KTM offroad gas tank, but we didn’t want to.
 The smaller 1.98-gallon motocross gas tank was considerably lighter (especially when full) and was easy to come by.
 KTM two-stroke owners can use either KTM two-stroke or 450 four-stroke gas tanks.
 We installed a 450SXF gas tank—in black.

-STEP SIX: THE 300XC COMES WITH A BIG MEAT OUT BACK, AND CASUAL ONLOOKERS WERE ALWAYS SURPRISED THAT WE WERE STILL RUNNING THE 18-INCH REAR WHEEL
+STEP SEVEN: THE 300XC COMES WITH A BIG MEAT OUT BACK, AND CASUAL ONLOOKERS WERE ALWAYS SURPRISED THAT WE WERE STILL RUNNING THE 18-INCH REAR WHEEL

-STEP SEVEN: WE DON’T CHANGE THE LINKAGE ON EVERY BIKE WE RACE, BUT IT SURE SEEMS LIKE IT SOMETIMES
+STEP EIGHT: WE DON’T CHANGE THE LINKAGE ON EVERY BIKE WE RACE, BUT IT SURE SEEMS LIKE IT SOMETIMES

-STEP EIGHT: IT SEEMS KIND OF SILLY TO HAVE AN ELECTRIC STARTER ON A 300cc MOTOCROSS BIKE, ALTHOUGH WE CAN SEE HOW IT WOULD COME IN HANDY IN THE WOODS
+STEP NINE: IT SEEMS KIND OF SILLY TO HAVE AN ELECTRIC STARTER ON A 300cc MOTOCROSS BIKE, ALTHOUGH WE CAN SEE HOW IT WOULD COME IN HANDY IN THE WOODS

 It seems kind of silly to have an electric starter on a 300cc two-stroke motocross bike, although we can see how it would come in handy in the tight confines of the woods.
 Once you get used to having the magic button, it becomes second nature to use it (and you eventually come to terms with the extra weight of the battery, starter motor and extra gear).
 Our only quibble was that on cold mornings (and some warm ones), the electric starter wouldn’t start the bike the first time.
 Once the bike was warm, the E-button worked perfectly.
 Our final morning solution, which might seem strange, was to use a combination of the electric starter and the kick starter at the same time.
 This unusual approach worked amazingly well.

 The extra weight is an issue.
-The 300XC weighs 231 pounds compared to the 217-pound weight of our 2012 250SX.
+The 300XC weighs 231 pounds compared to the 217-pound weight of our 2012 250SX (and the 211 pound sof the 2017 250SX).
 We trimmed some of the weight off by changing gas tank and removing the side stand, but as long as we kept the electric starter, battery and heavier flywheel we were always going to be heavier than the 250SX.
 You might think that since the 300XC weighs close to what a four-strokes weighs that it would feel heavy–but remember that there is less rotating mass in a two-stroke top-end…and that makes the 300XC feel light in pitch, roll and yaw when compared to a thumper.

-STEP NINE: THE ONE THING WE DIDN’T WANT WAS LOTS OF POWER MATED TO A BRUTAL HIT AND AN ARM-JERKING RUSH
+STEP TEN: THE ONE THING WE DIDN’T WANT WAS LOTS OF POWER MATED TO A BRUTAL HIT AND AN ARM-JERKING RUSH

 The one thing we didn’t want was lots of power mated to a brutal hit and an arm-jerking rush.
 We have built KTM 250SXs with 300cc engine kits in the past, and they always produced incredibly powerful race bikes that verged on being schizophrenic.
 By using the production-based 300XC engine, we got the milder porting, heavier flywheel and torquey feel that make for an easy-to-ride two-stroke that is still fast.
 MXA’s 300cc blending of XC and SX technology produced an awesome race bike.